Invoca/developer-docs/source/api_documentation/transactions_api/_advertiser_call_center_integration_param_table.rst

   * - reason_code
     - Reason Code
     - [Call center integration only] Call center-specific status code giving the disposition of the call.

-  * - recording
-    - Recording
-    - URL to the call recording, if available

-  * - repeat_calling_phone_number
-    - Repeat Caller
-    - Whether the call was a repeat call.
-Repeat call detection is not applied to shared or unavailable caller ids.

   * - sale_amount
     - Sale Amount